 Apprenticeship in Animal Care and Welfare

-The animal care industry is growing and now includes a wide range of organisations including kennels and catteries, veterinary practices, doggy daycare, rescue centres, pet shops and farm parks.
-An animal care apprentice involves being employed within the industry and studying at the same, gaining valuable practical skills and experience as well as a formally recognised qualification.
+The animal care industry is growing and now includes a wide range of organisations including kennels and catteries, groomers, veterinary practices, doggy daycare, rescue centres, pet shops and farm parks.
+An animal care apprentice involves being employed within the industry and studying at the same time, gaining valuable practical skills and experience as well as a formally recognised qualification.

 The apprenticeship qualification incorporates core skills, knowledge and behaviours and an optional module chosen to suit the environment you are working in.
 As an apprentice, you will compile a portfolio and a record of off the job training.